(joints, tendons, ligaments, muscles, nerves, hernias, lumps & bumps)

 Ultrasound guided shoulder hydrodilatation for frozen shoulder, and dry needling for plantar fasciitis or tennis elbow for example.

-High volume injections for tendinopathy (Achilles, patellar tendon, rotator cuff tendons, and gluteus medius tendons)
+High volume injections for tendinopathy and bursitis (Achilles, patellar tendon, subacromial bursa and trochanteric bursa)

 Ultrasound guided thyroid/neck fine needle aspiration (FNA)